Therapy for Burnout, Perfectionism, Anxiety, Depression or Past Trauma

 Existential concerns and questions of meaning

-Faith-related wounds and spiritual distress
+Faith-related wounds or spiritual struggles

 My approach is trauma-informed, relational, and integrative.
 Therapy with me is not about quick fixes or surface-level coping strategies—it is about understanding the deeper patterns shaping your emotional life and building sustainable change.